 I made a wish on that puzzle... for friends I could count on... friends who could count on me!
 No matter what!

-Following the original manga made by Kazuki Takahashi, there were actually two Yu-Gi-Oh! anime series: The first anime, which covers the first seven volumes of the manga (though with very major changes, including making Kaiba a more frequently recurring villain), which was made by Toei Animation; and this one, the second series, Yu-Gi-Oh: Duel Monsters, was produced by NAS (animated by Studio Gallop) and is adapted from volume 8 (with a bit of re-imagined elements from the earlier volumes) onward, rather loosely in a lot of places (and featuring several Filler Arcs).This adaptation is given the subtitle "Duel Monsters" (taken from Konami's early Game Boy game based on the manga, with the same title/logo but with Toei's artwork on the cover) to demonstrate the elevated prominence of the card game compared to the manga and first series anime — adding duels that are not originally in the manga and changing parts of the story in order fit the addition of duels and cards.
+Loosely following (though following it closely in main points) the original manga made by Kazuki Takahashi, there were actually two Yu-Gi-Oh! anime series: The first anime, which covers the first seven volumes of the manga (though with very major changes, including making Kaiba a more frequently recurring villain), which was made by Toei Animation; and this one, the second series, Yu-Gi-Oh: Duel Monsters, was produced by NAS (animated by Studio Gallop) and is adapted from volume 8 (with a bit of re-imagined elements from the earlier volumes) onward, rather loosely in a lot of places (and featuring several Filler Arcs).This adaptation is given the subtitle "Duel Monsters" (taken from Konami's early Game Boy game based on the manga, with the same title/logo but with Toei's artwork on the cover) to demonstrate the elevated prominence of the card game compared to the manga and first series anime — adding duels that are not originally in the manga and changing parts of the story in order fit the addition of duels and cards.
 It was sponsored by Konami as an successful attempt to remain dominant of the license to the card game, after it stripped it away from Bandai, which failed to retain the license of capitalizing on the manga's card game with Toei's movie and anime.This second series is probably the reason why you are reading this, since it was the one who made the series popular as it today.There's a huge amount of video games based on this series, the most famous of which is Yu-Gi-Oh!
 Reshef of Destruction.
 It spawned a movie called The Pyramid of Light.
 This version of Yugi and his alter ego return in the Yu-Gi-Oh!
 Tenth Anniversary Movie that teams him up with Juudai and Yusei.This show in particular is also responsible for the creation of The Abridged Series genre of internet videos, with Yu-Gi-Oh!
 The Abridged Series.This series has Tear Jerker, Nightmare Fuel, Awesome Music, and Character Sheet pages.The dub is now available onHulu.For the card game based on the manga and anime, see Yu-Gi-Oh!.

 This show provides examples of: